BrianB97/BrianB97/README.md

 - 👋 Hi, I’m @BrianB97
-- 👀 I’m interested in cars, software and cumputers
+- 👀 I’m interested in cars, software and computers
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to make my own website
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me, Not yet :)

 <!---
 BrianB97/BrianB97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.